TEXT WISH TO 70111 TO DONATE £3 A MONTH

 Ready to take on the world

-Mum, Elaine, said, “Leah is noticeably more independent since her wish.
+Two years after her wish, Leah's mum, Elaine, told us: “Leah is noticeably more independent since her wish.
 She lost a lot of that since going in to hospital when she had no control over what happened to her.
 She wouldn’t even want to pick out her own clothes before, but now she’s ready to organise everybody and she’s getting back to her normal cheerful self.
 She really needed this to help change her perspective."